Israel: Archaeologists unearth ancient winemaking complex | DW | 11.10.2021

 Archaeologists in Israel say they have excavated the ancient world's largest winemaking complex.
 The Gazan white wine was exported across the eastern Mediterranean during the Byzantine era.

-The vast industrial complex, situated by the Sorek stream, is one of the bigger excavations in Israel, employing some 300 people.
+The vast industrial complex, situated by the Sorek stream, is one of the bigger excavations in the country, employing some 300 people.

 The "Gazan wine," named for the ancient ports from which the wine set sail for other ports across the eastern Mediterranean region, was even noted as a menu feature at the coronation feast of Justin II of Constantinople in 566.